tessel/project/COLLABORATORS.md

 ### Support

-1. A support request is received on the forums
+1. A support request is received on the forums.
 1. Within a week, if no one from the community has resolved the question, a Collaborator should respond.

 ### Blog Posts